Charlie Hunnam Talks ‘Sons Of Anarchy’ Spinoff

 Hunnam says his breakthrough acting role was in the TV series Sons of Anarchy, and describe the series as an education in acting, filmmaking, and storytelling.
 In fact, he says he’s not sure where he’d be today if it wasn’t for his role as gang leader Jax Teller.

-Describing himself as a “working actor,” Hunnam admits that he was grateful to work with “good directors” and create films her “really believed in.”
+Describing himself as a “working actor,” Hunnam admits that he was grateful to work with “good directors” and create films he “really believed in.”
 But unfortunately, those amazing opportunities didn’t come along too often.

 “And Sons changed all of that.
 I was in an exponentially better position by the time I finished that show [in 2014] than I was at the beginning.
 I grew in confidence.”